Forecast: Sunny, muggy before storm risk returns

 For Thursday through the day, you guessed it — more chances of showers and storms.

-There can be little grumbling among Long Islanders at having to water lawns.
-After drier conditions at the start of the month, July’s precipitation at Long Island MacArthur Airport in Ronkonkoma was running 0.21 inches above normal as of day-end Monday, the weather service said.
+Still, there can be little grumbling among Long Islanders at having to water lawns.
+After drier conditions at the start of the month, July’s precipitation at MacArthur Airport was running 0.21 inches above normal as of day-end Monday, the weather service said.

 Comments